Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Among the actions recommended was to stage an alien invasion or more desirable and credible was eminent global environmental disaster.

 The report was leaked to the media in the 60s and consequently touted as a hoax.
-Given the latest green revolution and such environmentally irresponsible people such as al gore making movies about it, I choose to make up my own mind.

 Not all scientists agree about the global warming issue.